northeastern-adithya/cs5010-group/assignments/assignment7/README.md

 How to Run the Application:
 ----------------------------------------------------------------------------------------------------

+From the command line, navigate to the project directory's res folder and run any of the following commands

 Three command-line inputs are valid:

-1. java -jar Program.jar -file path-of-script-file : when invoked in this manner the program should open the script file, execute it and then shut down.
+1. java -jar assignment7.jar -file path-of-script-file : when invoked in this manner the program should open the script file, execute it and then shut down.

-2. java -jar Program.jar -text : when invoked in this manner the program should open in an interactive text mode, allowing the user to type the script and execute it one line at a time.
+2. java -jar assignment7.jar -text : when invoked in this manner the program should open in an interactive text mode, allowing the user to type the script and execute it one line at a time.
    This is how the program worked in the last assignment.

-3. java -jar Program.jar : when invoked in this manner the program should open the graphical user interface.
+3. java -jar assignment7.jar : when invoked in this manner the program should open the graphical user interface.
 This is what will happen if you simply double-click on the jar file.

 Any other command-line arguments are invalid: in these cases the program should display an error